alexconst/alexconst.github.io/_drafts/ansible.md

-**Secrets**
+## Secrets

-To avoid keeping sensitive information like passwords in plaintext it's possible to use Ansible Vault to encrypt and decrypt secrets.
+To avoid keeping sensitive information like passwords in plaintext it's possible to use Ansible Vault to encrypt and decrypt secrets using AES-256.
 It basically works like this:
 ```bash
 # set your editor
 export EDITOR="vim"